Gers: Culture

 Also, some prominent cultivated crops are maize, colza, sunflowers and grain.

 The Gascon language is a dialect of Occitan, but it is not widely spoken.
 The department is characterised by sleepy bastide villages and rolling hills with the Pyrenees visible to the south.
 Alexandre Dumas, père created the famous Gersois d'Artagnan, the fourth musketeer of The Three Musketeers.
 A museum to d'Artagnan is found in the Gersois village of Lupiac.

 A horse race at the Auteuil Hippodrome has been named after André Boingnères, a notable local race-horse owner and the successful Mayor of Termes-d'Armagnac between 1951 and 1976.

 Politics

 Departmental Council of Gers

-The President of the Departmental Council of Gers is Philippe Dupouy of the Socialist Party since 2022.
-He succeeded Philippe Martin, who had been in office since 2014.
-The assembly comprises 34 seats, allocated as follow since the 2015 departmental elections:
+The President of the Departmental Council of the Gers has been Philippe Dupouy of the Socialist Party since 2022.
+He succeeded Philippe Martin, also from the Socialist Party, who had been in office since 2014.
+The assembly comprises 34 seats, allocated as follows since the 2015 departmental elections: